-This page shows FY 2019 awards for Continuum of Care (CoC) projects that were ranked in Tier 1, including new and renewal projects, and those that applied for a domestic violence bonus.
-HUD awarded nearly $2,163,951,389 billion for approximately 6,800 local homeless housing and service programs across the U.S. and its territories.
+This page shows FY 2019 awards for all Continuum of Care (CoC) projects, including new and renewal projects and those that applied for a domestic violence bonus.
+HUD awarded nearly $2.283 billion for approximately 6,800 local homeless housing and service programs across the U.S. and its territories.
 These reports are organized by state and then by CoC, or community.
-An announcement of Tier 2 projects will be made soon.

 Adjustments to Funding